-When Taylor Wimpy was looking to include solar PV into three of its housing developments, like many other housing developers it was looking to generate the maximum amount of energy at the lowest possible cost.
+When Taylor Wimpy was looking to include solar PV into three of its housing developments, like many housing developers it was looking to generate maximum energy at lowest cost

-The most effective way to do this is to integrate it into the design of the buildings, so when Taylor Wimpey was planning its new developments in Plymouth and the South Hams it sought the expertise of SunGift Energy form the start.
+The most effective way to do this is to integrate it into the design of the buildings, so when Taylor Wimpy was planning its new developments in Plymouth and the South Hams it sought the expertise of SunGift Energy from the start.

-Taylor Wimpey had to ensure that it would meet minimum renewable energy requirements,so SunGift advised the developer on the lowest-cost but most effective option – which was a lower number of larger domestic systems rather than a large number of small systems.
+Taylor Wimpy had to ensure that it would meet minimum renewable energy requirements, so SunGift advised the developer on the lowest cost but most effective option – which was a lower number of larger domestic systems rather than a large number of smaller systems.

 As an experienced solar specialist, SunGift began by: